telerik/reporting-docs/upgrade/overview.md

 	+ `<configSections>`―The location in which you can alter the attributes of the rendering extensions.
 	+ `<httpHandlers>`/`<handlers>`―The location in which the ASP.NET Report Viewer registers its handler.
-	+ `<assemblies>`―The Telerik Reporting assemblies that are referenced in the website.
+	+ `<assemblies>`―The Telerik Reporting assemblies that are referenced on the website.

 1. Open the `.aspx/.master` pages and change the version of the Report Viewer in the `Register` directive.
 1. Open all report resource files as XML―Each `.resx` file appears under the respective report file.
 Locate all occurrences of a Telerik Reporting Assembly and update their version number to the new one.
 Unlike the version name (for example, Q1 2014), the version number is a technical identifier (for example, 8.0.14.225).